euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Voice User Interfaces/Speech Recognition.md

 - A design choice could be transforming directly from the acoustic model into words, this can be useful when training with a limited vocabulary.

 **Acoustic models and time **
-- DTW calculates the similarity between two signals
+- DTW calculates the similarity between two signals, even if their time lengths differ.
+This can be used in speech recognition, for instance, to align the sequence data of a new word to its most similar counterpart in a dictionary of samples.
+	- Also HMMs can help with this task
+	- With Deep Neural Networks the sequencing problem reappears, is better use a hybrid HN

 # Tools
 - Corpus